What is Yellowbrick Architecture?

-Yellowbrick Data Warehouse is an advanced, massively parallel processing (MPP) SQL database designed for the most demanding batch, real-time, ad hoc, and mixed workloads.
-It can run complex queries at up to petabyte scale across numerous nodes, with guaranteed sub-second response times.
+We just highlighted that Yellowbrick database warehouse architecture is designed to support a massively parallel (MPP) SQL relational database.
+For those unfamiliar with this concept: MPP databases are optimized with multiple processers — each with its own OS and memory — to dramatically accelerate the performance velocity of even the most demanding batch, real-time, ad hoc, and mixed workloads.
+The MPP architecture leveraged by Yellowbrick can run highly-complex queries at up to petabyte scale across numerous nodes, with guaranteed sub-second response times.

 Today’s hardware instances are routinely available with hundreds of gigabytes to terabytes of memory and dozens of CPU cores: At the time of writing, a single off-the-shelf instance can support 2TB of RAM and 128 CPU cores (256 vCPU), and we envisage by 2023, 192 cores (384 vCPU) will be commonly available.
 Running generic software on these instances does not work well: Operating system schedulers were built to wait for events and “context switch:” Threads wait for events, such as a keypress, a network packet arriving, storage I/O completing or synchronization primitives becoming available – and switch between competing threads and processes to try to be as fair as possible and use buffers efficiently.
 As a result, it’s not uncommon for modern databases to do tens of thousands of context switches per second per CPU core, and millions of them per second in aggregate.